jeffreality/iOSVideoTranscriber/README.md

 # iOSVideoTranscriber
 iOS Video Recorder/Transcriber

-This app supports recording video (limited to a configurable 15 seconds).
+This app records video (limited to a (configurable) 15 seconds).
 When the video is recorded, the audio is transcribed (via Nuance SpeechKit).

-##Initial Setup (just to get this to compile)
+##Initial Setup (to get this to compile)

-To get this to work, you must get a key from Nuance:
+To get this to work, you must first get a key from Nuance:

 http://dragonmobile.nuancemobiledeveloper.com//public/index.php?task=register